fmk1994/restaurant/README.md

 The main current goal is to expand app with TypeScript.

 ---
-All used photos are from https://unsplash.com/
+All used photos are from: https://unsplash.com/
 Gifs:
 <a href="https://www.flaticon.com/free-icons/empty-cart" title="empty cart icons">Empty cart icons created by smashingstocks - Flaticon</a>
 <a href="https://www.flaticon.com/free-icons/preparation" title="preparation icons">Preparation icons created by SBTS2018 - Flaticon</a>